ablechow29/Able_config/README.md

 ### [Okular](https://github.com/KDE/okular)
 zathura does not display comments made to PDF files and does not display all PDF formatting such as link boxes.
 Always use Okular to check formatting and comments.

-## yay
-Installing packages from the AUR and pacman

 ## Bluetooth support
 Pipewire user